prlz77/prlz77.github.io/_posts/2016-04-20-torch_asynchdf5_reader.markdown

 ## Dependencies

-It depends on the following libraries (can be installed with luarocks):
+It depends on the following libraries (they can be installed with luarocks):

 * threads
 * hdf5